 ● Classroom Teachers and School Representatives shall be elected by school staff.

-**Other School Representative is defined as follows: At least one staff member who is not a classroom teacher must be included on the SSC.
-The SSC shall design and conduct elections for these staff members to elect their representative.
-Examples: ELST, office staff, resource teachers, deans, custodian.
+**Other School Representative is defined as follows: At least one staff member who is not a classroom teacher (non certificated) must be included on the SSC/SAC.
+The SSC/SAC shall design and conduct elections for these staff members to elect their representative.
+Examples: IT staff, Front Office staff, Learning Associates, custodian, etc.

 **Nomination forms will be made available to students.
 All students nominated by their peers MUST accept the nomination prior to their name being placed on the official ballot.
 Once the official ballot has been created, the currently enrolled students will vote for the student members.
 The three (3) students who receive the most votes will be the student members; the student receiving the fourth highest number of votes will be the student alternate.